top of page

 Using statements or claims that may seem impossible or oppose a popular idea will make your readers curious.

 Hook: Curiosity is a great motivator.
-Your reader won't be satisfied until they find the answer.
+Your readers won't be satisfied until they find the answer.

 7/ USE METAPHORS TO ASSOCIATE WITH YOUR THEME